• Skip to primary navigation

 Saturday, 16th February: free access to the two performances of the show, at 7 pm and 9 pm.

-right under your feet with dancers rising up in the air.
-This is
+From this privileged position, you will be able to see the boats pass right under your feet with dancers rising up in the air.
+This is certainly where you will be able to snap the best photos!

 Venice Carnival 2019 | Official website: www.carnevale.venezia.it/en/